ably/delta-codec-js/README.md

 ```
 let result = decoder.applyDelta(vcdiffDelta);
 ```
 `applyDelta` could be called as many times as needed.
-The `VcdiffDecoder` will automatically retain the last delta application result and use it as a base for the next delta application (it will also check whether the unique ids of the deltas, if any, match).
+The `VcdiffDecoder` will automatically retain the last delta application result and use it as a base for the next delta application.
 Thus it allows applying an infinite sequence of deltas.

 `result` would be of type `DeltaApplicationResult`.
 That is a convenience class that allows interpreting the result in various data formats - string, array, etc.